carpentries/docs.carpentries.org/source/resources/curriculum/lesson-sprint-recommendations.md

 - **Record information about participants and contributions.**
   - Start your event by asking people to sign-in to the shared document by providing names, [ORCID identifiers](https://orcid.org/), [GitHub usernames](https://github.com), and any other identifiers/handles that can be used to acknowledge their contributions.
-  You can also ask you the participant to optionally provide their pronouns to ensure that everyone is addressed with their preferred pronouns.
+  You can also ask the participants to optionally provide their pronouns to ensure that everyone is addressed with their preferred pronouns.
   - When working on an online repository, you can use issues to describe and assign tasks.
   This can also be directly done on the shared notes that everyone has access to.
   This helps to avoid duplication of effort during the sprint, and gives participants a way of coordinating additional discussions among themselves where appropriate to make progress on a task.
   - Prompt participants to add their details to the shared notes, so you can refer to it later and ensure everyone's contributions are recorded and proper credit is given when publishing the lesson.

-- **Divide co-working sessions with scheduled check-ins** Plan your sprint to have several co-working sessions that are followed by check-ins or report outs to allow contributors to reflect on their progress.
+- **Divide co-working sessions with scheduled check-ins.**
+  Plan your sprint to have several co-working sessions that are followed by check-ins or report outs to allow contributors to reflect on their progress.
   This will also allow them to share what they've achieved, what's blocking their progress, where they would like some feedback and what they intend to do next.
   We recommend using a web-based shared clock such as [cuckoo.team](https://cuckoo.team/) to keep track of co-working, share-out and breaks.